 The terrific thing about Indian Rocks Beach is the authentic atmosphere throughout the town.
 Along our walks, we found mostly locally owned hotels and rentals and virtually no chain restaurants.
 The hotel is literally steps to the beach and there’s plenty to eat within walking distance.
 I fell in love with the local vibe and beach-life attitude felt everywhere.

 Cay Pointe Villa is a family run business in every sense of the word.
-Started in 1972 by Dick and Judy Armbruster, Cay Pointe is now run by their daughter Lynn Timberlake currently owns and operates the property.
+Started in 1972 by Dick and Judy Armbruster, their daughter Lynn Timberlake currently owns and operates the property.
 Lynn grew up here and has raised her family at Cay Pointe.
 She knows the ins and outs of Indian Rocks Beach and is an active part of the community.
 If you need recommendations, she’ll have plenty!

 There are 5 rooms at Cay Pointe Villa, keeping it in the small family-like atmosphere.
 The 4 main villas all feature large walkout patios, 2 or 3 bedrooms, a full living room and kitchen.
 All overlook a sundeck and face the ocean.
 The studio is located in the main house and has a pull-out couch, small fridge/freezer, microwave, coffee pot and toaster oven.
 My husband and I stayed here and it was enough room for the two of us for a few days.
 It is a short 2-minute walk to the beach.

 Everything was clean, bright and sunny (even when it rained!)
 The hotel is well maintained and updated.
 We even got a new heat-sensing color-coded shower head during our stay!
 That was something to talk about for the next few days!